ShakalBhau0001/ShakalBhau0001/README.md

 ## 📝 Note

-All projects are built for educational purposes and ethical cybersecurity learning.
+All projects are developed for ethical cybersecurity learning and secure development practice.
-I follow responsible security practices and do not engage in unauthorized testing.
+I adhere to responsible security standards and do not perform unauthorized testing.

 My goal is to build strong foundational knowledge through clean, understandable, and security-focused development.

+---